FarfanColin/Final_Project_avocAPP/README.md

 * [Author](#Author)

 ## Project Context
 > <p align="justify"> I would like more people were aware about on how many meat-free and free-cruelty products are available to buy, the main goal I have in mind is to create a web site where people could go there and check the list of products.
-I completely understand that this project takes more than two months to get it done, so I would like to develop the fundamentals and start building this final project. </p>
+I completely understand that this project takes more than two months to get it done, so I would like to develop the fundamentals. </p>

 ## Areas to cover
 > This project will use many technologies, reason why it is important to know the basic functionality of each tool applied.